spencer1248/BEWDiful_Students/01_Setup/slides/slides_01.md

 ---

-##Installation
-###Terminal

-This class is using Ruby 2.0 and Rails 4.

-We are still putting together instructions for both PCs and MACs.

-For now please have students install using your preferred method.

----

 ##Introductions
-Instructors choose your ice breaker
+In 140 characters or less, tell us your name, what you do, and what you want to get out of this class.

 ---

 ##Course Administration
-###Lets Get This Out Of The Way
+###Let's Get This Out Of The Way

-To set us for a great class we are going to learn command line and git this class.
-Then Ruby then Rails.
+During this class we will learn command line, Git, Ruby and Rails, in that order.

 *	To pass the course:
 	*	Complete 80% of all assigned homework
 	*	Complete final project

 ---

 ##Course Administration

-###What You Will Get From Us
+*	What you will get from us

-	* In Class Labs
+	* 	In class labs
 	* 	Homework
-	* Slides / resource markdown file to be viewed in GitHub
+	* 	Slides / student handout to be viewed in GitHub
-	* Awesome instructor
+	* 	Awesome instructor and TAs

 ---

-##Web Development
-###What is Back-end Web Development?
+##What is Back-End Web Development?

+* #### Client
+  * An application on the user's computer, frequently a web browser.
+  * It makes requests to servers and interprets their responses.

+* #### Server
+  * A system of hardware and software that supports a web site.
+  * It returns responses to clients making requests.

+What are the responsibilities of a front-end web developer?

+What are the responsibilities of a back-end web developer?

 ---

-##Command Line
+##Command Line Shell
-###Lets learn how to work like a programmer before we start to build web applications.
+### A text-based equivalent of the graphical OS interface
 ![Workflow](../../assets/command_line/dev_workflow.png)

 ---